U Street–Anacostia Line: History

-On June 21, 2015, WMATA rerouted route 96 along Massachusetts Avenue between East Capitol Street and 1st Street NE and directly serving Station Park in order to improve reliability of service.
+On June 21, 2015, WMATA rerouted the 96 along Massachusetts Avenue between East Capitol Street and 1st Street NE and directly serving Station Park in order to improve reliability of service.
 Route 97 was unaffected from the changes.

-During 2017, WMATA proposed to eliminate 96's segment between McLean Gardens and Tenleytown-AU station as it operates parallel with the 30N, 30S, 31, 33, 37, and H3, H4.
+In 2017, WMATA proposed to eliminate 96's segment between McLean Gardens and Tenleytown-AU station as it operates parallel with the 30N, 30S, 31, 33, 37, and H3, H4.
 The line would terminate back at Cathedral Commons which was its pre-2012 extension.
 Under the proposal, the turnaround would include one of the following: